-A student may face punitive action against him/her from the College of Pharmacy and Health Sciences for a variety of reasons, including Honor Code violations, failure to matriculate through the program in a timely manner, and professional conduct violations.
+A student may face punitive action against them from the College of Pharmacy and Health Sciences for a variety of reasons, including Honor Code violations, failure to matriculate through the program in a timely manner, and professional conduct violations.

 Academic Probation/Suspension Status

-Probation: A student may be placed on probation when his/her performance fails to meet the criteria defined in this handbook, the University catalog, or other applicable policy or procedure.
+Probation: A student may be placed on probation when their performance fails to meet the criteria defined in this handbook, the University catalog, or other applicable policy or procedure.
 If performance does not improve, the student maybe suspended or dropped from the College.

 Suspension: The student is removed from the College for a length of time.
-He/she cannot graduate or progress toward the earning of a degree at the College.
+They cannot graduate or progress toward the earning of a degree at the College.
 Suspensions are in effect for at least one academic year although they may be longer.
 Suspended students are NOT automatically readmitted to the College.
 They may reapply for admission as any other eligible student and may or may not be readmitted.